M. Silchenko

 Maksim Silchenko

-I’m an MSc student in NUS School of Computing (Business Analytics), specializing in Statistics, and a winner of the Jane Street Quantitative Reasoning Competition and the National Mathematics Olympiad (top 0.015% nationally).
+I’m an MSc student at NUS School of Computing (Business Analytics), specializing in Statistics.
+BlueDot AI Safety Grant recipient for chain-of-thought interpretability (Jun ’26), Jane Street Quantitative Reasoning Competition winner (Feb & Jun ’26), and National Mathematics Olympiad winner (top 0.015% nationally).

 Selected distinctions.